Skip to main content

 How does cannabis affect the health of youth?

 We need more research to better understand how cannabis affects the health of children and youth.
-Below is some information about the use of cannabis and its affects on physical and mental health.
+Below is some information about the use of cannabis and its effects on physical and mental health.

 Medical use of cannabis